10 beginner tips to the 28mm focal length

 3) You have to get close

 I got real close to get the shot above.
 But if I had a 50mm, I would have needed to be as close and I would get a similar image.
-All that to say, you will probably have to get real close to your subjects with a 28mm.
+In a nutshell, you will probably have to get real close to your subjects with a 28mm.

 Using a 28mm